 Housing and Construction Defects

-If you’ve been injured because of a construction defect, or you discover a defect that affects the value of your property, you may have legal remedies available to you.
-Typically, this will mean taking your contractor or related parties to civil court to sue for monetary damages.
-You could potentially recover the costs of fixing your property, bringing it up to code, restoring it to a value promised in your construction contract, or medical costs for injuries.
+If you discover a defect that affects the value of your property, you may have legal remedies.
+Typically, this will mean taking your contractor or builder to civil court to sue for monetary damages.
+You could potentially recover the cost of repairs, bringing it up to code, restoring it to the value promised, or medical costs for personal injuries.

-Construction defects are flaws in the design, structure, or quality of a building you own or some kind of structure erected on your property.
+Construction defects are flaws in the design, structure, or quality of a new home or condominium.
+Construction defects can also involve other structures, such as a garage, shed, or commercial property.
 Construction defects can include:

 - Poor craftsmanship